ente-io/cla/README.md

-# clabot-config
+# CLA

-Configuration and state for [CLA bot](https://colineberhardt.github.io/cla-bot/).
+Configuration and state for the [CLA assistant GitHub action](https://github.com/contributor-assistant/github-action)

+## Configuring a new repository